L3MON4D3/LuaSnip/README.md

 - `history`: If true, Snippets that were exited can still be jumped back into.
 As Snippets are not removed when their text is deleted, they have to be removed manually via `LuasnipUnlinkCurrent`.
 - `updateevents`: Choose which events trigger an update of the active nodes' dependents.
 Default is just `'InsertLeave'`, `'TextChanged,TextChangedI'` would update on every change.
 - `store_selection_keys`: Mapping for populating `TM_SELECTED_TEXT` and related variables (not set by default).
+- `enable_autosnippets`: Autosnippets are disabled by default to minimize performance penalty if unused.
+Set to `true` to enable.

 Inspired by [vsnip.vim](https://github.com/hrsh7th/vim-vsnip/)